dabrahams/Contracts/Contracts.md

 libraries that provide a near-native contract programming experience.

 If you use one of these languages, fantastic; absolutely leverage those features and libraries.
 That may reduce the amount of pure documentation you need to write.
 That said, contracts are still fundamentally documentation.
-There are some that really ought to be expressed in English (or your favorite). expressed as code.
+There are some that really ought to be expressed in English, and some others that are impossible to express as code.
+Examples to follow.

 ## Invariants